 Severity of the Dental Issue

 The complexity of your orthodontic condition determines the length of treatment and the number of adjustments needed.
 More severe cases require longer treatment and additional procedures, increasing costs.
+Simple spacing or crowding cases tend to be on the lower end of the price range.

 Type of Braces Chosen